datasharingframework/dsf-process-tutorial/exercises/exercise-7.md

 will be utilized.
 The scenario is a voting process where one DSF instances of the tutorial setup will send a binary question (yes/no) to the other instances and itself.
 The question can be set when starting the voting process.
 The question can will then be answerable through a [QuestionnaireResponse](https://www.hl7.org/fhir/R4/questionnaireresponse.html) resource on the instance's DSF FHIR server.
 The answer then gets sent back to the instance which initiated the voting process.
-The scenario comes with a skeleton including two BPMN models for the voting process and the subprocess which handles the vote itself.
+The scenario comes with a skeleton including two BPMN models.
+One for orchestrating the voting process called found in `voting-process.bpmn` and the subprocess which handles the vote itself found in `vote.bpmn`.
 It also includes most of the Java implementation for both processes and the required FHIR resources.
 Your task will be to fill in the parts concerning the [User Task](../learning/concepts/bpmn/user-task.md) and [Task Output Parameters](../learning/concepts/fhir/task.md#task-output-parameters).